 - Distributed Tracing at Uber Scale: Creating a Treasure Map for your Monitoring Data—Yuri Shkuro Yuri gave us an interesting perspective on why Uber have heavily adopted OpenTracing and showed us Jaeger—a powerful OpenTracing implementation.
 Uber found that with around 2000 micro-services, it was no longer possible for one person to negotiate the organisation’s architecture to perform diagnostics when there is something wrong.
 There is simply too much complexity to expect a person to hold in their head at once.
 Now they can visualise their architecture using Jaeger.
 There is a good demo you can quickly get running with some sample applications running under Docker to show the advantages.

 We have already started looking at how we can incorporate what we have already done with traceability with the OpenTracing standard, and consolidate the approach of something like Jaeger with our existing Elastic Stack set up.
-We believe that providing this information to our support teams is going to revolutionise the way we operate our environment, simplifying diagnostics.
+We believe that providing this information to our support teams is going to revolutionise the way we operate our environment, simplifying diagnostics and allowing us to rub out the massive hand drawn architecture diagram that sits behind our first line support team.

 Alternative ES hosting providers?